-Step Action

-1 Review the customer's file and all available medical records.
+Step Action 1 Review the customer's file and all available medical records.
 Does the customer have ALL the following?
 An NCD diagnosis from a clinician; Documentation of a significant decline in cognitive function and performance; Documentation that the impact on the customer's orientation, communication, behaviors, or ADLs interferes with independence in everyday activities; AND is NOT better explained by psychiatric condition, delirium, or substance-induced intoxication.
+NOTE Having a copy of the Neuropsychological testing and clinical assessments is not required.
+However, the outcomes of the tests should be referenced in the clinician's documentation of the NCD diagnosis.
+If the customer meets the criteria above and the NCD diagnosis records do not reference the testing or clinical assessment, review the case with your Benefits and Eligibility Manager.

 If YES, STOP.
 Add NCD as a medical condition and select "Yes" to "Is this a major diagnosis?"

-2 Does the customer have ALL the following:

-An NCD diagnosis from a clinician; Documentation of a significant decline in cognitive function and performance; Documentation that the impact on the customer's orientation, communication, behaviors, or ADLs interferes with independence in everyday activities; AND A psychiatric diagnosis that may be causing or contributing to the impact on the customer's orientation, communication, behaviors, or ADLs.
+If NO, continue to Step 2.
+2 Does the customer have ALL the following: • An NCD diagnosis from a clinician; Documentation of a significant decline in cognitive function and performance; Documentation that the impact on the customer's orientation, communication, behaviors, or ADLs interferes with independence in everyday activities; AND A psychiatric diagnosis that may be causing or contributing to the impact on the customer's orientation, communication, behaviors, or ADLs.
 If YES, STOP.
 Add NCD AND the psychiatric condition as medical conditions and select "Yes" to "Is this a major diagnosis?" for both.
 If NO. Continue to Step 3.
 3 Does the customer have a NCD diagnosis from a clinician, BUT the decline in cognitive function and performance is modest and does not interfere with the customer's ability to be independent in everyday activities?
 If YES, STOP.
 Add NCD as a medical condition and select "No" to "Is this a major diagnosis?"
 If NO, STOP.
 Do not add NCD as a medical condition.

-Term Definition Clinician A doctor having direct contact with and responsibility for patients.
-This includes a primary care physician (PCP).
-NCD diagnosis The process of a clinician identifying a neurocognitive condition from its signs and symptoms.
-The standard diagnostic process includes: Reviewing the patient history; Conducting neuropsychological testing or clinical assessments, and physical examinations;
+Term Definition Clinician A health care professional who works one-on- one with patients, diagnosing or treating illness.
+Examples include: a PCP, Nurse Practitioner, Neurologist, Geriatrician, Geriatric Psychiatrist, or Neuropsychologist.
+NCD diagnosis The process of a clinician identifying a neurocognitive condition from its signs and

+symptoms.
+The standard diagnostic process includes:

+Reviewing the patient history;

+Conducting neuropsychological testing or clinical assessments, and physical examinations;

 Other laboratory tests or imaging studies as needed to determine a specific NCD.

 Neuropsychological testing and clinical assessments Standardized, measurable testing of neurological function.
 Some examples include:

 • MMSE,

 • MoCA,

 • SLUMS,

 • MRI or CT scan,

 Neuropsychological evaluation,

 • PET Scan.

-NOTE While having a copy of these test results is not required, the outcomes of the tests should be referenced in the clinician's documentation of the NCD diagnosis.
-If the NCD diagnosis records do not reference the testing or clinical assessment, review the case with your Benefits and Eligibility Manager.